 The Band consists of over 200 musicians, bagpipers, dancers, and color guard.
 The Riverview High School Kiltie Marching Band operates under the direction of Mr. Andy Dubbert, Director of Bands.
 In conjunction with the Associate Directors, Mr. Norm Vagn and Mr. Chuck Evans, countless hours are spent working as a team to direct, instruct, and train the band.
-Additional assistance is obtained by: Ms. Alison Dietz, instructor of the dancers; Ms. Kayla Cavanaugh, instructor of the color guard; and Mr. Nick Bruno, instructor of percussion; and Ms. Angie Abbot, instructor of the bagpipers.
+Additional assistance is obtained by: Ms. Alison Dietz, instructor of the dancers; Ms. Kayla Cavanaugh, instructor of the color guard; Mr. Nick Bruno, instructor of percussion; and Ms. Angie Abbot, instructor of the bagpipers.

 The Kilties are active community performers and consistently earn "Superior" ratings at the Music Performance Assessment.
 Since 1958, the Kiltie Band has earned consecutive overall Superior ratings in the Florida Bandmasters Association District Marching MPA.